scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 - :star: [San Diego State University - Rob Edwards - Merge Sort](https://www.youtube.com/watch?v=jr10xrAFSEg) (Despite the black screen problem in the video, I still think the video did a good job of explaining the merge part)

 ### Quick sort
-Quick sort is one of the sorting algorithms that I have noticed in practice often.
-For example: I remember noticing `QSORT` while reading [git's source code](https://github.com/git/git/search?q=QSORT&unscoped_q=QSORT) on how git suggests commands when we make a mistake while typing a git command.
+Quicksort is one of the sorting algorithms that I have noticed in practice often.
+For example, I remember noticing `QSORT` while reading [git's source code](https://github.com/git/git/search?q=QSORT&unscoped_q=QSORT) on how git suggests commands when we make a mistake while typing a git command.

 Also, I have read that quick sort seems to be a choice for standard library implementation of sorting in some programming languages.
 Example: [Go's sort package](https://golang.org/src/sort/sort.go?s=8174:8200#L183)

-There are different flavours of qsort and one needs to consider the tradeoffs to choose the one that suits their needs.
-For example: [Lomuto Partition Scheme](https://en.wikipedia.org/wiki/Quicksort#Lomuto_partition_scheme) chooses the pivot point as the last element of the array and performs qsort, whereas
+There are different flavors of qsort and one needs to consider the tradeoffs to choose the one that suits their needs.
+For example, [Lomuto Partition Scheme](https://en.wikipedia.org/wiki/Quicksort#Lomuto_partition_scheme) chooses the pivot point as the last element of the array and performs qsort, whereas

-#### Intution
+#### Intuition
 Choose a pivot point (probably the last element of the array) and partition lesser and higher elements based on the pivot.
 Perform the pivot and partition logic recursively for the partitions.

 #### Time complexity
-If the pivot point we choose is approximately the middle of sorted list, then the list is divided equally (like merge sort).
-So quick sort has a time complexity of __O(n log n)__ for best and average case.
+If the pivot point we choose is approximately the middle of the sorted list, then the list is divided equally (like merge sort).
+So quick sort has a time complexity of __O(n log n)__ for the best and average case.

-For the worst case, (where we choose the pivot point as the first or last element of sorted array as the first pivot), the algorithm performs O(n<sup>2</sup>).
+For the worst case, (where we choose the pivot point as the first or last element of the sorted array as the first pivot), the algorithm performs O(n<sup>2</sup>).

 #### Space complexity
 For the best and average case, the space complexity would be __(log n)__ (because of the call stack used for recursion).
 In the worst case, that would become __O(n)__